ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 Or some hacker got access to the account and started spinning up expensive machines to mine bitcoins.
 There are multiple examples small and not so small companies having experienced this: [Tesla](https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/), [Announce](https://blog.tomilkieway.com/72k-1/) and [Adobe](https://www.teampay.co/insights/manage-cloud-costs/)

-To get started, the cloud isn't for free, eventhough a lot of provider will give you some `free` resources every month.
+To get started, the cloud isn't for free, even though a lot of providers will give you some `free` resources every month.
 It's still a service that you're using and there will be a bill for it at the end of the month.
 But it's not a reason to stay away from the cloud, quite the opposite.